ltammie/fractol_opencl/README.md

 * some other cool looking fractals I personally liked

 # Controls
-after you started the program, press **H** to call a help menu to see all available keyboard and mouse controls
+After you started the program, press **H** to call a help menu to see all available keyboard and mouse controls

 # Some fancy examples